Sandra S.

 About the Author

-E. V. L. Ethical Hacker | Former CISO | Cybersecurity Expert
+Sandra S. Ethical Hacker | Former CISO | Cybersecurity Expert

 Her professional career is defined by the duality of offensive technical experience and strategic information security leadership.
 As an early researcher in AI security, she was already working on the vulnerabilities of language models in 2018, and later became responsible for the secure integration of AI systems in enterprise environments.
 Through her publications, she aims to contribute to the development of a structured body of knowledge that supports understanding in the complex landscape of algorithm-driven threats and cyber resilience.